 A Land Disturbance/Stormwater permit is required for any activities that disturb equal to or greater than 2,500 square feet of land, as required by the Erosion and Sediment Control Ordinance in Chapter 57 of the Arlington County Code, Stormwater Management Ordinance, Chapter 60, and the Virginia Erosion and Sediment Control Program.

 The land disturbance and stormwater management permit is intended to reduce the pollution from sediment runoff and manage stormwater runoff from new development.
-The permit application and review process is anticipated to move online in 2020, as part of Permit Arlington.
+This permit application and review process is anticipated to move online in a future phase of Permit Arlington.